These degrees could help you prepare to pursue new and exciting health care careers without going to medical school.

 Keep reading to learn more about five health care careers that don't require going to medical school.

-Career #1 - Health Information Manager
+Career #1 - Medial and Health Services Manager

 Not a problem.